Diegetic Representation of Feedback in Open Games

 Then the remaining parametric lens has type $(\Xi \times \Omega, P^*\Xi \times P^*\Omega, \A) : (1,1) \opticto (1,1)$, which one can easily prove being equivalent to a function $\Xi \times \Omega \to P^*\Xi \times P^*\Omega$.
 Following $\bar x$ and $u$ around the arena, one can see what this function is given by \begin{eqalign} (\bar \xi, \bar \omega) \mapsto \langle u_\Xi,\; u_\Omega\rangle\ \text{where}\ &u_\Xi = \lambda \xi \,.\, u(\play_\H(\xi, \play_\G(\bar x, \bar \omega))\\ &u_\Omega = \lambda \omega \,.\, u(\play_\H(\bar \xi, \play_\G(\bar x, \omega)) \end{eqalign} These two functions are thus giving, to each player, all the information needed to compute their optimal strategies \emph{given the other player's strategy}. $\Para(P^*)$ makes these payoff functions emerge automatically from the information flow of lenses and from the careful use of Nashators. \end{example}

 \fakeparagraph{Payoff costates.} As we've seen in the latter example, an arena needs, eventually, to be closed by a context.
 The data of an initial state is not particularly interesting, but we need to spend a few words on the construction of \emph{payoff costates}.
 Until now, open games shared the definition of payoff function with traditional strategic games: a payoff costate $(Z,P) \opticto (1,1)$ encodes exactly the information of a payoff function $Z \to P$.
-Now, however, payoff functions have been internalized so that a costate needs not to emit the payoff corresponding to a given outcome of the game, but the entire payoff function.
+Now, however, a costate has to emit not just the the payoff corresponding to a given outcome of the game, but the entire payoff function.

 The most direct way to do so is to have a payoff function $u:Z \to P$ being promoted to a costate $\const\,u : (Z, P^*Z) \opticto (1,1)$ in $\Lens(\Set)$ by

 where $\const\, \id : P \to P^P$ is the constant map picking the identity of $P$.
 This costate effectively ignores the outcome of the game, and returns $u$ regardless.
 Alternatively, if $P$ has the structure of a group, we can keep the information about the outcome and define